Skip to content

 Layout

-Currently believers have access to some different page layouts that help you differentiate the layout of your objects based off the type of information held within them.
+Currently believers have access to some different page layouts that help you differentiate the layout of your objects based on the type of information held within them.
 Check out the page linked above for more details on this.

 Object type layouts cover